 - First Aid Kit

 - Jumping Cables

-Preparing Yourself for Winter
+Preparing Yourself for Winter and for Winter Driving

 - Drink up, eat right and get plenty of vitamins – A healthy body gives you a sound mind which keeps you focused on the road.
 Stay hydrated and never go hungry.
-If you have maintenance medicines, keep that with you and always bring a bar of chocolate or two for those hunger pangs that you cannot ignore.
+If you have maintenance medicines, keep that with you, and always bring a bar of chocolate or two for those hunger pangs you cannot ignore.

 - Do not overexert yourself – Your body is working hard to pump blood to your heart and to keep your body warm during this weather.
 Putting additional stress on your body may lead to overexertion and heart attack.

 - Be careful and always be mindful